evennia/evennia/docs/sphinx/source/wiki/BuildingQuickstart.rst

     > @create/drop button:examples.red_button.RedButton

-With the ``/drop`` switch we make sure to drop the button right away without having to use the ``drop`` command later.
-We import the *!RedButton* python class the same way you would import it in Python except Evennia defaults to looking in ``game/gamesrc/objects/`` so you don't have to write the full path every time.
+We import the RedButton python class the same way you would import it in Python except Evennia defaults to looking in ``game/gamesrc/objects/`` so you don't have to write the full path every time.
 There you go - one red button.

-The *!RedButton* is an example object intended to show off many of Evennia's features.
+The RedButton is an example object intended to show off many of Evennia's features.
 You will find that the `Scripts <Scripts.html>`_ and `Commands <Commands.html>`_ controlling it are scattered in ``examples``-folders all across ``game/gamesrc/``.